container-images/postfix/help/help.md

 Lists of security-related attributes that are opened to the host.

 -p 25:10025
-    Opens container port 10025 and maps it to the same port on the host.
+    Opens container port 10025 and maps it to the port 25 on the host.
 The port is used by SMTP protocol for outgoing mail usage.

 -p 143:10143
-    Opens container port 10143 and maps it to the same port on the host.
+    Opens container port 10143 and maps it to the port 143 on the host.
 The port is used by IMAP incomming mail.
 For plain text/encrypted session

 -p 587:10587
-    Opens container port 10587 and maps it to the same port on the host.
+    Opens container port 10587 and maps it to the port 587 on the host.
 The port is used by submission protocol for outgoing mail.

 # SEE ALSO
 Postfix page